 The V6 has been and is used in competition with great success in road racing, MTEG stadium truck racing and off-road racing such as Baja.

-The cost of the kit is $775 plus S&H. The kit comes with headers, gaskets, bolts, motor mounts, motor mount brackets, transmission cross member and instructions.
+See price list plus S&H. The kit comes with headers, gaskets, bolts, motor mounts, motor mount brackets, transmission cross member and instructions.